 The Witte de Withstraat is mostly known for its many cafes and eateries but you can also find art galleries and independent shops here.
 I always like to pop in at sneaker store SEVENTYFIVE and at concept store Swan it's super hard not to buy all the things.

-Together with the Lijnbaan, the Kruiskade, the Van Oldenbarneveltstraat, the Koopgoot, and the Coolsingel, the Witte de Withstraat is part of what’s known as the “Rotterdam Cool District”.
+Together with the Lijnbaan, the Kruiskade, the Van Oldenbarneveltstraat, the Koopgoot, and the Coolsingel, the Witte de Withstraat is part of what's known as the “Rotterdam Cool District”.
+It's also a street you'll learn more about if you go on the Architecture Highlights of Rotterdam tour.

 12. Rotterdam Market Hall

-You won’t go clothes or design shopping here but it’s impossible not to include the Markthal in this list.
+You won't find clothes or design shopping here but it's impossible not to include the Markthal in this list.
 The famous Rotterdam indoor market with its colorful ceiling has gained international recognition ever since it was opened in 2014.

 The 450 stalls definitely are inviting but I'm not sure if they'll give you the best bang for your buck.
 Then again, sometimes it's worth paying a little extra just for the experience.